-In mathematical terms a number is rational if you can write it in a form a/b where a and b are integers, b not zero.
-Clearly all fractions are of that form.
-Terminating decimal numbers can easily be written in that form: for example 0.67 is 67/100, 3.40938 = 340938/100000 etc. You should review this with your child/students.
+The definition says that a number is rational if you can write it in a form a/b where a and b are integers, and b is not zero.
+Clearly all fractions are of that form, so fractions are rational numbers.
+Terminating decimal numbers can also easily be written in that form: for example 0.67 = 67/100, 3.40938 = 340938/100000, and so on.

 a) y = 9x b) y = 243x c) y = 5/6x d) y = 8/3 x e) y = 345/1039 x

 Now, can you imagine a line through origin that does NOT touch ANY of these points with whole number coordinates?????
 It's hard, but those kind of lines do exist.
 They just avoid touching any of the points with whole number coordinates, and their slope is an irrational number!!!
 Difficult to fathom.
 Of course when you are drawing lines on paper or on computer, you are limited in your accuracy and even a line y = Pi*x probably to go through a point with whole number coordinates, namely the point (7,22).
 It really wouldn't go throuhg it if we could draw extremely accurately, it would just go close.
 But since it goes close, 22/7 is a nice approximation to Pi.

 Non-terminating repeating decimals are rational